richbodo/richbodo.github.io/about.md

 Here you will find Rich Bodo's creative works.

-I'm currently this content from [pbworks site][pbworks-site] to [github pages][github-pages].
+I'm currently porting this content from [pbworks site][pbworks-site] to [github pages][github-pages].
 Github pages hosts the pages you are reading now.

 That porting process is going to take a while, but I have a few of my short stories here already.